OWASP/www-chapter-sastra-university/index.md

     - Presentation time required

 ## Local News
+- Introduction session on "Basics and Introduction to Cyber Security" by Abhisek R on 15/5/2021 at 06.30-07.30pm<br />
 - Technical session on "Bug Bounties are more than hacking" by Wesley Thijs on 10/04/2021 at 12.30-01.30am<br />
 - Interactive session on OSINT and Playing CTF By Roopak Suresh and Abhisek held on 14/02/2021 at 07.00-09.00pm <br />
 - Session on Fundamentals of application security by Adithyan Ak (OWASP Coimbatore Lead)<br />